easttennesseecc-star/Q-Top-Dog-IDE/PRODUCT_LED_GROWTH_PLAYBOOK.md

 ---

-## WHAT MAKES PRODUCT-LED GROWTH WORK FOR Q-IDE
+## WHAT MAKES PRODUCT-LED GROWTH WORK FOR Top Dog

 ### 1. Product Quality Must Be Real
 ```
-✅ Q-IDE is faster (benchmarks prove it)
+✅ Top Dog is faster (benchmarks prove it)
-✅ Q-IDE has features competitors lack (collaboration, debugging)
+✅ Top Dog has features competitors lack (collaboration, debugging)
-✅ Q-IDE has better UX (designed from scratch)
+✅ Top Dog has better UX (designed from scratch)
 ✅ Users can verify all this in free tier (no risk)
 └─ Result: Reviews will be authentic and positive
 ```